unrealwork/atsd-use-cases/USMortality/configuration.md

    ```sql
    export C_USER=myuser; export C_PASSWORD=mypassword; docker-compose pull && docker-compose up -d
    ```

 4. Access the ATSD user interface by navigating to `https://localhost:8443`.
+Note that it may take several minutes for the containers to launch and for ATSD to become available.
 Create a username and password.

    <img src="Images/Figure11.png" width="600" >